How Does the Premium Tax Credit Work for Health Insurance?

 - Adoption

 If you wait to report such changes, there could be a gap between what you pay each month and what you owe.
 In this case, if you use more advance premium tax credits than you are allowed, you may have to pay more when filing your federal income tax return.
 On the other hand, if you use fewer premium tax credits than allowed, you may get a refund.
-This is known as "reconciling" your advance premium tax credits.
+This is known as "reconciling" your advance premium tax credits (APTC).

 What is the small business health care tax credit?